MHoutput/AnharmonicPolaronConductivity/README.md

 ## Basic use

 The code can simply be downloaded and run in Matlab, no compilation is required.
+If necessary, add the folder "Internal functions" to the Matlab path.
 The function conductivity.m calculates the conductivity as a function of frequency, given several dimensionless material parameters which are defined in the accompanying article.
 The complete list is:
 - The Fröhlich coupling constant, $\alpha$